ForestAdmin/agent-nodejs/docs/agent-customization/examples/upload-file-to-s3.md

 const s3 = new AwsS3Service(config);
 ```

-## Add a method to decode the date uri given by the client
+## Add a method to decode the data URI given by the client

 Our data uri are not conventional because we have added the file name.